SalmaZed/apartments/README.md

 # Apartments Management Web App

 This web app allows users to manage and view apartment listings.
-It is built using **Next.js** for the frontend and **Node.js** for the backend.
-The application supports basic functionalities like viewing a list of apartments, viewing detailed apartment information, and managing apartment data.
+It is built using Next.js for the frontend and Node.js for the backend.

 ## Table of Contents
 - [Features](#features)